matn7/Google-Platform-Notes/flashcard/Kubernetes.md

 in the Job spec. completions specifies the desired number of successfully finished Pods, and parallelism specifies the maximum number of Pods that can run simultaneously.

-8) Explain How to Use a Job to Process a Work Queue in Kubernetes.
+8) Explain How to Use a Job to Process a Work Queue in Kubernetes?
 Answer: To process a work queue using a Kubernetes Job, you create a Job that starts Pods where each Pod processes one item from the queue and then exits.
 The Job should be configured to create as many Pods as there are items to process.
 Ideally, the application should be designed to handle the case where multiple instances process the same item.